eleanorfrajka/MOC-transport/_sources/index.rst.txt

 :parser: myst_parser.sphinx_ # this is the markdown parser

-Welcome to projectName's documentation!
+Welcome to amocarray's documentation!
 ======================================

-`template-project` is a repository to demonstrate the structure of a Python project `template-project`, the use of git via Github for collaborative coding, GitHub Actions for running tests and building documentation, and deploying the documentation on GitHub Pages.
+`amocarray` is a repository to access and work with array data from Atlantic meridional overturning circulation mooring arrays.

-For recommendations or bug reports, please visit https://github.com/eleanorfrajka/template-project/issues/new
+For recommendations or bug reports, please visit https://github.com/AMOCcommunity/amocarray/issues/new

 .. toctree::